PsychNStuff/BriefExpNatSM/README.md

 ## How to Cite or Find Related Resources

-This is currently a preregistered project on the [Open Science Framework](https://osf.io/r68aj/) with a publication in-press.
-The preprint can be cited as:
+This is currently a preregistered project on the [Open Science Framework](https://osf.io/r68aj/) and has now been published.
+Please cite:

-Hall, M.C., McMichael, S.L., & Kwan, V.S.Y. (in press).
+Hall, M., McMichael, S.L., & Kwan, V.S.Y.
+(2023).
 Effects of a Brief Exposure to Nature or Social Media on Psychological Well-Being.
-Modern Psychological Studies.
-Preprint available at https://doi.org/10.31234/osf.io/bfpq6
+Modern Psychological Studies, 29(1). https://scholar.utc.edu/mps/vol29/iss1/3/